Requirements and Grading

 - In courses where multiple final exam attempts are allowed, the first attempt at the final must be submitted by Tuesday of finals week.

-You must pass each graded assignment in a competency-based FlexPace course with a score of 80% or higher.
-FlexPace Math courses require a 70% or higher.
+You must pass each graded assignment in a FlexPace course with a score of 80% or higher unless otherwise noted in your course.
 This includes all assignments, labs and exams.
-If you are unable to earn a score of 80% or higher (or 70% for Math courses), you will be permitted to complete the course as if it were a traditional online course, but you may not be eligible for any future FlexPace courses.
+If you are unable to earn a score of 80% or higher, you will be permitted to complete the course as if it were a traditional online course, but you may not be eligible for any future FlexPace courses.
 You will no longer be allowed multiple attempts to complete assignments; your first attempt will be your final grade.

 - Chapter Quizzes